 In this blog, we’ll take a look at the value of discovery, and what it achieves for us and our clients.

-During discovery, we run joined team workshops, spend time getting to know exactly what success looks like to you and your stakeholders, be that qualitative or quantitative.
+The filling out of the miro board takes place in a meeting with your key stakeholders either in person, or online.
+In these workshops, our team comprises a project manager, 2 developers and 2 designers.
+This combination of expertise ensures we’re able to provide optimum outlooks on UI/UX elements, as well as the most appropriate tech options for delivering against your goals.
 This is also our opportunity to gain valuable insights about your users, and what might impact their use of your services.
 It is in this context that we also set in stone the key objectives of undergoing the project development, learning what your organisational motives are, and associating these to optimum development styles and pathways.
-Here, we’re able to suggest the best technology and platform options to achieve your goals.

 Any product's success is determined by what consumers desire - if users are not getting what they want from the product, it will struggle to perform.
 We utilise personas to visualise the end customers for whom the application is intended, including their surroundings, habits, and interests.
 This ensures that features in the app benefit those consumers while also assisting the project team in connecting with the target audience.

-The final output of the discovery process is an overview of all project requirements.
+The final output of the discovery process is an overview of all project requirements called a Scope of Work (SOW).
 This incorporates digesting all of the identified requirements of the project and backend systems, personas and research which form the main outputs of the Discovery process.
 We take all of the information outlined, and formulate a set plan of activity and efforts across the already assigned team.
-This detailed scope of work provides the necessary basis on which we can deliver to you your final costs.
+This detailed SOW provides you and your team with a full understanding of:

 Fixed cost to complete the development work and launch the platform + future phased costs for any features that we agree do not need to be in phase 1.

 The cumulative documents produced at the end of the discovery phase provide us with a comprehensive outlook of the project, and an action plan to deliver against the project goals.
 It ensures that we begin the design and development phases of the project with no assumptions.